kylestetz/lissajous/README.md

 - [Tuna.js](https://github.com/Dinahmoe/tuna) by @Dinahmoe
 - The BufferLoader function from ["Getting Started with Web Audio API"](http://www.html5rocks.com/en/tutorials/webaudio/intro/) by Boris Smus
 - [Recorder.js](https://github.com/mattdiamond/Recorderjs) by @mattdiamond
+- The Delay node from [JAM with Chrome - How we made the audio rock](http://www.html5rocks.com/en/tutorials/casestudies/jamwithchrome-audio/) by Oskar Eriksson